- What’s Shunned Now at the Hagia Sophia in Istanbul

 Sacred columns in Hagia Sophia’s Garden

 Multiple columns with crosses stand as garden ornaments on the grass.
 Also, a few capitals lie on the ground, decorated with crosses.
-When these Ionic capitals and columns lie on the ground near an important site in Turkiye means they were found nearby.
+When these Ionic capital columns lie on the ground near an important Türkiye site, this means they were found nearby.
 The Byzantines used columns as interior decoration and externally to form important entry/walkways and courtyards.
-These in the garden testify to the outward display of Christianity as one approached the church in past generations.
-Therefore, they represent an essential historical declaration of Christian purpose.
-How many crosses can you spot?
+These in the garden testify to the outward display of Christianity when one approached the church in past generations.
+They did not hide the importance of the cross.

 Sacred items in Hagia Sophia’s Courtyard

 Today’s courtyard and garden space formerly housed the elaborate Hagia Sophia Atrium.
+This Atrium stood on the West side of the church, which showed the importance for worshipers to proceed East for worship.
 Byzantine Legacy said, “The most important loss is the disappearance of the Justinianic Atrium that preceded the church on the West.
 The Atrium extended westwards from the outer narthex for about 42 m and its three sides opened into the courtyard through pairs of columns alternating with piers.
-In the centre of the Atrium was an elaborated marble fountain.”[1]https://www.thebyzantinelegacy.com/hagia-sophia So some of these columns that we see before us give insight into the beauty of this former square.
-Other historians mention the numerous fountains which featured carved animals and place to wash.[2]https://hagiasophiaturkey.com/the-fountain/ Much like Byzantine baptism, where they entered from the West and exited on the East, the Atrium featured places for the believers to enter with clean hands, faces, and hopefully hearts to enter the church from the western Atrium.
+In the centre of the Atrium was an elaborated marble fountain.”[1]https://www.thebyzantinelegacy.com/hagia-sophia So, these columns that we see before us give insight into the beauty of this former square.

 The church also had many royal and religious graves on the property or nearby.
-Over a hundred years ago, renovations revealed from underground some of the Royal Byzantine porphyry tombs of Justinian’s time near St. Irene and Topkapi Palace.[3]https://www.pallasweb.com/deesis/imperial-porphyry-tombs.html – provides some pictures of these discoveries.
-Yet in this courtyard and also, an inside corridor remain multiple Byzantine tombs.
+Over a hundred years ago, renovations revealed from underground some of the Royal Byzantine porphyry tombs of Justinian’s time near St. Irene and Topkapi Palace.[4]https://www.pallasweb.com/deesis/imperial-porphyry-tombs.html – provides some pictures of these discoveries.
+Yet in this courtyard and also, an inside corridor remain multiple Byzantine empty tombs.
 The rock grave’s simple markings of carved crosses remind Christians to bear the cross, a hope depicting Christ’s death and resurrection.
-However, today, no remains or honor remains like the 50 or more Ottoman tombs on the southeastern side of the church, but just smeared discernable crosses on empty tombs.
-They represent a shell of past Byzantine glory.

 Exterior Crosses of Hagia Sophia